decal/werdlists/README.md

 | webapp-data     | :briefcase: Data associated with applications hosted on web servers
 | webapp-dirs     | Directories related to applications running on a web server
 | webapp-files    | :card_index: Files related to applications running on a [web server](https://wikipedia.org/wiki/Web_server)
-| webapp-paths    | :bookmark_tabs: Path names related to applications running on a web server
+| webapp-paths    | :surfer: Path names related to applications running on a web server
 | webapp-words    | :thought_balloon: Words related to applications running on a web server
 | web-sites       | :earth_americas: Addresses to and/or information on well known/organized WWW sites
 | wifi-networks   | :satellite: [IEEE 802.11](http://www.ieee802.org/11/ "The Working Group for WLAN Standards") [Wi-Fi](https://wikipedia.org/wiki/Wi-Fi) network information